It’s a pain to receive an email from your web hosting company or BlueHost that your WordPress site has been deactivated.

 So the best and fastest way to get your account back

-Below are the exact steps that will help you to get a fresh started with the hack of not deleting any of your files.
+Below are the exact steps that will help you to get a fresh start with the hack of not deleting any of your files.

 - Login to your cPanel > File Manager and zip all the files of your wordpress site.